wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 A 'software supply chain' built this way will be brittle, if working at all.
 High-level applications will be built on flawed low-level libraries which don't even handle exceptions properly and may break at any time.
-But will the developers care?
+But will low-level developers care?
 Probably not.
-They would worry about their house rent and mortgage much more than software quality.
-Their bosses wouldn't worry about software quality, either, if their companies monopolise a field, for example, food ordering.
-When the end users have to choose between one faulty software and another, all they can do is pressing the reload button and pray it would work the next time.
+The decision of which library to use would be way above their pay grade, and they would worry about their house rent and mortgage much more than software quality.
+Their bosses won't worry about software quality, either, if their companies monopolise a field, for example, food ordering.
+When the end users have to choose between one faulty software and another because there are no other choices, all they can do is pressing the reload button and pray it would work the next time.

 And will we win the trade war this way?
 Well, I won't call it a win if average people are oppressed by faulty software instead of foreign countries.